uliegecsm/graph-dispatching/README.md

     - `diamond/test_kokkos.cpp`
     - `diamond/test_outlook.cpp`

+## Naming

+### `just` or `create_graph` or `...` ?

+The function that creates the starting point for the chain of graph nodes has been named `create_graph`.
+A first attempt was to name it `just`, but it felt wrong.

+> In general, avoid naming things in an attempt to mimic `stdexec` if the intent of the function is not strictly similar to the equivalent in `stdexec`.
+Otherwise, it will just be confusing.

 ## `Docker` images

 This repository provides several `Docker` images.
 They have the same name, only the *tag* changes.